Auri-Fex/Halcova/halcova/stories/03_the_constrained_story_v3.md

 A new voice.
 A woman's voice.

-Vàscalìn stepped out of the crowd, her Warden's seal gleaming in the festival lights.
+Vàscalìn stepped out of the crowd, her Warden's seal gleaming in the lamplight.
 Behind her, a dozen more Wardens materialized from the chaos, sealing the warehouse exits.

 "You're under arrest for conspiracy to commit pattern fraud, extortion, and the kidnapping of a minor."
 Her voice was flat, official.
 "The documents in your possession are evidence in an ongoing investigation."